etherisc-legacy/GIF/README.md

 1. In GCP dashboard navigate to Kubernetes Engine > Clusters
 2. Create new cluster
 3. If you deploy first time, answer `Y` when the deployment script asks you whether you want to `Set Secret variables?` in general, as well as each specific set of secrets later on.
+4. Choose "Advanced options" and check "Try the new Stackdriver beta Monitoring and Logging experience" checkbox.
+This will enable platform-wide logging.

 #### Create authorization credentials for Bitbucket
 Create an App Engine service account and API key.
 Bitbucket needs this information to deploy to App Engine.